tldBear/dcsBiosDebug/README.md

 This app is designed to just that.
 It's a small GUI that allows you to send instrument state updates over a serial port to your cockpit hardware and view their responses.

 # Updates
+**1.4**

+Various bug fixes.
+Added 'Calibration' widget.
+Can send text to listening instrument, give it commands to set calibration point.

 **v1.3.4**

 Improved recv text